 Break the spreadsheet status quo

-In many contact centers, workforce planning is still managed using tens or even hundreds of spreadsheets — they are, after all, the status quo.
-However, spreadsheets are not designed to handle these dynamic and unpredictable variables and have significant limitations when it comes to the complex demands of modern contact centers.
-Spreadsheet planning is slow, prone to human error, and vulnerable to security and version control issues, all of which result in inefficient planning.
+In many contact centers, workforce planning is still managed using tens or even hundreds of spreadsheets.
+While familiar and accessible, spreadsheets are simply not designed for the dynamic, unpredictable demands of modern contact centers.
+They are slow, prone to human error, and vulnerable to security and version control issues, all of which result in inefficient planning.

-Transform staff and customer experience
+Transform staff and customer experience with the Anaplan Contact Center Planning application

-1. Real-time data integration:
+1. Real-time data integration

-2. Predictive analytics:
+2. Predictive analytics

 Leverage historical data to forecast call volumes, seasonal trends, and demand spikes, ensuring adequate staffing even during unpredictable periods.
 Better understand the impact of events on incoming contact volumes so you can minimize over- and understaffing.

-3. Scenario modeling and "what-if" analysis:
+3. Scenario modeling and "what-if" analysis

 Model and compare various staffing strategies, such as reallocating agents or increasing the use of outsourced staff or AI, to promptly assess the potential impact on headcount, costs, and productivity KPIs.
 Model the cases and activities that could be handled by different agents to maximize efficiency and meet or exceed the 80/20 service level rule.

-4. BPO optimization:
+4. BPO optimization

 Optimize the workforce with the ideal mix of employees and agency contractors.
 Compare BPO cost and performance metrics to better understand trade-offs on enhancing customer service and reducing expenses.

-5. Upskilling and development:
+5. Upskilling and development

 Be a force for transformation